ryanquincypaul/clrs-algorithms/README.md

 # clrs-algorithms
-Repository to place real examples of pseudo coded algorithms and exercises from the Introduction to Algorithms textbook.
+A place to put real code examples of pseudo coded algorithms and exercises from the Introduction to Algorithms textbook.
+I will begin with C++ but may move to other languages to change things up a bit.
+I am doing this to increase my understanding of computer science, git, and other languages.
+The accuracy of these applied algorithms is not guaranteed, as such feel free to provide input.